AdobeDocs/app-builder/src/pages/resources/events-runtime/lesson2.md

 However, in case of any failed invocation to your webhook, you will get an error response body with an activation id for the same.
 This helps users to debug their actions as below

-This activation id you can use in the aio cli to trace the actual error occurred in your invocation by doing aio rt activation logs <failed_activation_id>
+This activation id you can use in the aio cli to trace the actual error occurred in your invocation by doing aio rt activation logs

 You may now get activation ids for two types of failed activations -